 About the Research

 This study is under the coordination of the University of Maryland and the National Institutes of Health.
 The study is based on our previous knowledge of the enzyme.
-With this study the scientists want to discover what other cells does telomerase effect.
+With this study, the scientists want to discover what other cells do with the telomerase effect.
 Also, they want to see if we can use the cell-protecting ability for medical purposes.